fonttools/fontbakery/docs/source/maintainer/maintainer-notes.md

 git add -p
 git commit -m "update version on docs/source/conf.py"

+# See if there's any experimental check that could be made effective (non-experimental)
+# in the new release and update CHANGELOG accordingly.
+git grep experimental

 vim CHANGELOG.md
 git add -p
 git commit -m "update CHANGELOG in preparation for new release"